tmtsoftware/csw/docs/src/main/services/location.md

 @@@ note

-The `AkkaRegistration` api takes only Typed ActorRefs.
-Hence, to register an UnTyped ActorRef for an akka connection, it needs to be adapted to Typed `ActorRef[Nothing]`, using adapters provided by Akka.
+The `PekkoRegistration` api takes only Typed ActorRefs.
+Hence, to register an UnTyped ActorRef for an pekko connection, it needs to be adapted to Typed `ActorRef[Nothing]`, using adapters provided by Pekko.
 The usage of the adapter is shown in the above snippet for both Scala and Java.

 Also, note that for components, the registration will be taken care of via `csw-framework`.
 Hence, component developers won't register any connections during their development.